LeWricka/php8-docker/README.md

 - Run:
   docker-compose up -d

-- By default git, composer and php8 are installed
+- By default git, composer, php8 and Zsh are installed

+- To go into the container:
+  docker exec -it php8 /bin/zsh

 - To stop de container:
   docker-compose stop